fxru/pmundaphon/description/pmundaphon.md

 | **Mid**  |  \*e  |   \*ə   |  \*o  | |  \*e: |   \*ə:  |  \*o: |
 | **Open** |  \*ɛ  |   \*a   |  \*ɔ  | |  \*ɛ: |   \*a:  |  \*ɔ: |

-Pinnow’s proto-Munda has nine vowel phonemes.
+Pinnow’s younger proto-Munda has nine vowel phonemes.
 All vowels – except _\*ɨ_ – have long variants that Pinnow considers phonemic (CITE).

 #### Stampe (1963), Zide (1965, 1966), Munda  etc